tancrescens/leaflet/README.md

 # Features

-- Bookmark the food places you have visited
+- **Bookmark**: bookmark the food places you have visited (WIP)
-- Search Food places
+- **Search**: Search Food places (Future)
-- Plan your route
+- **Route**: Plan your route (Far Future)

-# Other stuff

-- JSON file to store all the categories
-- JSON file to store all the places visited
-- To list down all the food places
-- To map down all the food places
-- To cluster all the food places (UI/UX)
+## Bookmark Features

+- Display marker when clicked on individual entries
+- Can save individual entries into categories
-- To display categories as layers.
+- Create, Read, Update, Delete categories
+- Display cluster of markers when categories clicked

+## Search Features

+- Draw search results from Foursquare API and display into a list
+- Displaymarkers of search results

+## Route Features

+- Mark and link markers into a route
+- Implement bus/mrt api to include time estimation and best route
+- Food Trail: create a community page that has users can contribute pre-planned routes to share.
+  - Description
+  - Mode of transport
-- Foursquare API.
+  - time
+  - Key food places or highlights